The Sherwin-Williams (NYSE:SHW) Releases Q3 2021 Earnings Guidance

-The Sherwin-Williams (NYSE:SHW) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $2.000-$2.100 for the period, compared to the Thomson Reuters consensus estimate of $2.440.
+The Sherwin-Williams (NYSE:SHW) updated its third quarter 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $2.000-$2.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.440.
 The company issued revenue guidance of -.

-The Sherwin-Williams (NYSE:SHW) last announced its earnings results on Monday, July 26th.
-The specialty chemicals company reported $2.65 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $2.68 by ($0.03).
-The firm had revenue of $5.38 billion during the quarter, compared to analyst estimates of $5.39 billion.
-The Sherwin-Williams had a net margin of 11.05% and a return on equity of 72.71%.
-The firm’s quarterly revenue was up 16.9% compared to the same quarter last year.
-During the same period in the prior year, the business posted $7.10 EPS.
-Equities analysts anticipate that The Sherwin-Williams will post 9.18 EPS for the current year.

-SHW has been the subject of several research analyst reports.
-Citigroup downgraded The Sherwin-Williams from a buy rating to a neutral rating and reduced their target price for the stock from $331.00 to $309.00 in a research note on Thursday, September 9th.
-Barclays lifted their price objective on The Sherwin-Williams from $299.00 to $305.00 and gave the company an equal weight rating in a report on Wednesday, July 28th.
-Wells Fargo & Company lowered their price target on The Sherwin-Williams from $330.00 to $327.00 and set an overweight rating for the company in a report on Thursday, September 30th.
-Deutsche Bank Aktiengesellschaft boosted their price target on The Sherwin-Williams from $315.00 to $320.00 and gave the stock a buy rating in a report on Wednesday, July 28th.
-Finally, Robert W. Baird reissued a buy rating and set a $325.00 price target on shares of The Sherwin-Williams in a report on Wednesday, July 28th.
-Three research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $340.89.
+A number of equities research analysts have recently weighed in on the stock.
+Robert W. Baird reissued a buy rating and set a $325.00 price objective on shares of The Sherwin-Williams in a report on Wednesday, July 28th.
+JPMorgan Chase & Co. boosted their price objective on shares of The Sherwin-Williams from $310.00 to $330.00 and gave the company an overweight rating in a report on Thursday, September 9th.
+Barclays boosted their price objective on shares of The Sherwin-Williams from $299.00 to $305.00 and gave the company an equal weight rating in a report on Wednesday, July 28th.
+Citigroup lowered shares of The Sherwin-Williams from a buy rating to a neutral rating and dropped their price objective for the company from $331.00 to $309.00 in a report on Thursday, September 9th.
+Finally, KeyCorp boosted their price objective on shares of The Sherwin-Williams from $320.00 to $330.00 and gave the company an overweight rating in a report on Monday, August 2nd.
+Three investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $340.89.

-A hedge fund recently raised its stake in The Sherwin-Williams stock.
-Morgan Stanley increased its position in shares of The Sherwin-Williams Company (NYSE:SHW) by 123.4% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 2,950,247 shares of the specialty chemicals company’s stock after buying an additional 1,629,745 shares during the quarter.
-Morgan Stanley owned about 1.12% of The Sherwin-Williams worth $803,794,000 at the end of the most recent quarter.
+An institutional investor recently raised its position in The Sherwin-Williams stock.
+Morgan Stanley raised its stake in The Sherwin-Williams Company (NYSE:SHW) by 123.4% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 2,950,247 shares of the specialty chemicals company’s stock after purchasing an additional 1,629,745 shares during the quarter.
+Morgan Stanley owned 1.12% of The Sherwin-Williams worth $803,794,000 at the end of the most recent reporting period.
 75.94% of the stock is owned by hedge funds and other institutional investors.

 The Sherwin-Williams Co engages in the manufacture and trade of paint and coatings.
 It operates through the following segments: America Group, Consumer Brands Group, and Performance Coating Group.
 The America Group segment manages the exclusive outlets for Sherwin-Williams branded paints, stains, supplies, equipment, and floor covering.